dillonj0/.github/profile/webServices/express/express.md

 });
 ```

 Remember that the order that you add your middleware to the Express app object controls the order that the middleware functions are called.
-Any middleware that does not call the `next` function after doing its processing, stops the middleware chain from continuing.
+Any middleware that does not call the `next` function after doing its processing stops the middleware chain from continuing.

 ### Builtin middleware